patilapoorva26/CODETECH-Task-2/README.md

  Technology Used:

- HTML: HTML is used to create the frontend of the project.
+ HTML: HTML is used to create the frontend of the project.</br>
- CSS : With the help of CSS styling has made to the UI.
+ CSS : With the help of CSS styling has made to the UI. </br>
- JAVASCRIPT: It is used to add the functionality to the project.
+ JAVASCRIPT: It is used to add the functionality to the project.</br>